 Abstract of the contribution: Some solution descriptions agreed at SA2 #171 were difficult to implement into TR 23.700-56, while some notes were added MCC requested further edits to better align with drafting guidelines for TR documents.
 This pCR attempts to update the Solution descriptions to align with these suggestions.
-Additionally solutions lacking a title are deleted.

 Discussion